meteor/tutorials/source/shared/step06.md

 {{#template name="sharedStep06"}}

+---
-# Running your app on Android or iOS
+title: Running your app on Android or iOS
+---

 > Currently, Meteor on Windows does not support mobile builds.
 If you are using Meteor on Windows, you should skip this step.